Whitman, Philadelphia

 Whitman is a neighborhood in the South Philadelphia section of Philadelphia, Pennsylvania, United States.
 It is bounded on the west by Sixth Street, on the east by Front Street, on the south by Bigler Street, and on the north by Snyder Avenue.
-The name "Whitman" was adopted when the nearby Walt Whitman Bridge was being constructed in the 1950s.
+The name "Whitman" was adopted when the nearby Walt Whitman Bridge, named after poet Walt Whitman, was being constructed in the 1950s.

-In 2015, Whitman and nearby South Philadelphia neighborhoods were named by Philadelphia Magazine as one of the safest and most family-friendly neighborhoods in Philadelphia.

 Demographics

 According to the 2000 Census, Whitman, combined with Queen Village and Southwark, has 26,300 inhabitants.
 The racial makeup of the community is White, 60 percent; Black, 27 percent; Asian, 8 percent; Latino, 5 percent.
 About 40 percent of the population is under 18.
 Whitman has a very large population of Irish Catholics.
 The 2010 Census showed progressive changes in demographics, including an increase in total inhabitants, with a marked increase in Asian American and young professional population.